nrshaidat/pathway/README.md

         -Layering complexity onto the algorithm: weighting courses based on different Bayesian stastical measures, fast weighted shuffle using binary search, and tracking lag for pacing of pathways -Pathway package
-        -Junit testing for makePathway algorithm (by-hand and with the database) -Manually double checking, fixing inaccurate prereqs, and entering missing prereqs for all courses in CHEM, PHYS, HIAA.
+        -JUnit testing for makePathway algorithm (by-hand and with the database) -Manually double checking, fixing inaccurate prereqs, and entering missing prereqs for all courses in CHEM, PHYS, HIAA.
-        -Implementing customization functionality on the front and back end (add, move, swap) -Styling and adding functionality to front end (pathway boxes and arrows, sign-in page)
+        -Implementing customization functionality on the front end (add, move, swap) -Styling front end (pathway boxes, grid and responsive, arrows, sign-in page) -Solving deep copy of course set to make multiple unique and valid pathways

     Nick:
         -CAB/self service scraping